davidnoq/Foodcraft/sprint3.md

 Authentication middleware: This middleware enables user authentication and provides a layer of user security
 ## APIs
-`GET /api/recipes`: Returns a list of recipes.
+`GET /api/recipes`: Returns a user's list of recipes

 `POST /api/signin`: Authenticates a user and generates a JWT access token.